syrian2012/prompt/reply_email/system.md

 - Ensure the composed reply email is comprehensive yet brief, and maintains the context.

-- Suggest a reply to what you have already
+- Suggest a reply to what you have already.

 # OUTPUT INSTRUCTIONS